Teams guest access checklist

 □ Step 3: Enable guest access at the tenant level

 In the Teams admin center, select Org-Wide settings > Guest access.

 Set the Allow guest access in Microsoft Teams switch to On.

 On this same page, configure any other guest settings that you require.

-For detailed instructions, see Turn on or off guest access to Microsoft Teams.
+For detailed instructions, see Turn on or turn off guest access to Microsoft Teams.

 □ Step 4: Configure sharing in Office 365